cj-mills/christianjmills/_posts/2020-12-31-Using-PyTorch-with-CUDA-on-WSL2.md

 ## Introduction

 I've spent the past couple days figuring out how to get my Linux environment for training deep learning models working on Microsoft's Windows Subsystem for Linux (WSL).
 The process was a bit of a hassle.
 While the official guides are adequate for getting set up, I needed a few extra steps to actually train a model.

-The process was involved enough that it feels worth the effort to consolidate the steps I took in a blog post.
+This post summarizes my experience making it work.

 ### What is WSL

+Windows Subsystem for Linux is a compatibility layer that let's you run Linux environments directly on Windows.
+You can run Linux command-line tools and applications, invoke Windows applications from the Linux command-line, and access Windows drives through the Linux file system.
+The most recent version, WSL2, uses a real Linux kernel.
+This provides support for more applications such as Docker.
+More importantly for my purposes, it also enables GPU accelerated applications.

 ### Motivation